ManunEbo/Home-Shopping-ML/README.md

 trips I do per week; I want to reduce the variability in expenditure using a planning tool that provides a good estimate of expenditure given shopping list.<br>

-These tools will be used in combination to optimise the shopping experience: reduce time spent shopping and stabilize expenditure.
+These tools will be used in combination to optimize the shopping experience: reduce time spent shopping and stabilize expenditure.

 </p>